 There is one serious flaw though that has driven me nuts.
 The room is seriously lacking anywhere to hang wet towels.
 They usually get hung over the shower door or even worse, over our actual doors.
 I’ve pretty much lived with this nonsense for 2+ years.

 I’d finally had enough.
-I was at Home Depot last week and saw some large robe hooks that looked really nice.
+I was at our local hardware store last week and saw some large robe hooks that looked really nice.
 I was going to buy these hooks and mount them on some primed and painted MDF and then attach it to my wall.
 I got lucky though.
 For almost the same exact price I found 4 robe hooks already mounted on a very nice board.
 The whole thing was ready to go, and frankly, it is much prettier than what I was going to create out of MDF.

 The only problem is I didn’t really have anywhere to hang it.
 I have one empty wall in the entire bathroom that isn’t taken up by mirrors or windows or a shower.
 However, it was currently sporting two angled ladder-style shelves I picked up at a garage sale last year, our laundry basket, and a barstool that my kids use when I do their hair each morning.
 (It’s easier to just do their hair in my bathroom than for all of us to go upstairs each morning and do it there.)